adamcatley/adamcatley.github.io/docs/AirTag.md

 We can assume Apple are aware of this exploit as it was disclosed in Q2 2020.
 This would have been towards the end of the development cycle for the AirTag so it is unclear if/how Apple addressed this risk.

 The privacy mechanism used by FindMy devices uses well-documented cryptography and so is not dependant on the confidentiality of the firmware.
-However, it would be possible to disable other privacy features that Apple advertises, or run completely custom firmware.
+However, it would be possible to disable other privacy features that Apple advertises, extract Bluetooth pairing keys to connect to the owner's phone, or run completely custom firmware.

 #### (Lack of) Secure Boot